aspose-total/Aspose.Total-Products/total/en/cpp/conversion/emlx-to-tiff/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMLX to TIFF" h2="Transform EMLX to TIFF within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+This could be for a variety of reasons, such as to make the emails more accessible to a wider audience, or to make them easier to store and manage.

+<h2>How Aspose.Total Helps for EMLX to TIFF Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to create, edit, and convert documents, emails, and other file formats.
+It includes two APIs that are particularly useful for email conversion: Aspose.Email for C++ and Aspose.Words for C++.

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to TIFF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Using Aspose.Email for C++, you can convert EMLX file format to HTML.
+After that, by using Aspose.Words for C++ API, you can export HTML to TIFF.
+Both APIs come under the Aspose.Total for C++ package, making it easy to access both APIs in one convenient package.

+The Aspose.Email for C++ API is a powerful tool for email conversion, allowing you to convert emails from EMLX to HTML quickly and easily.
+It also provides a range of other features, such as the ability to read and write emails in various formats, and the ability to access email attachments.

+The Aspose.Words for C++ API is a powerful tool for document conversion, allowing you to convert HTML to TIFF quickly and easily.
+It also provides a range of other features, such as the ability to create, edit, and convert documents in various formats, and the ability to access document elements.

+By using Aspose.Total for C++, you can easily access both Aspose.Email for C++ and Aspose.Words for C++, making it easy to convert emails from EMLX to TIFF.
+This makes it easy to add email conversion features to your applications, allowing you to quickly and easily convert emails from EMLX to TIFF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}